 This programme is divided into pre-clinical and clinical years.Pre-Clinical Year

-- The 4-Year Graduate Medicine Programme is taught entirely in English with students able to study online for up to one year (or on-campus at the New Vision University campus in Tbilisi, Georgia) then complete three years of clinical rotations in British and Georgian hospitals.
+- The 4-Year Graduate Medicine Programme is taught entirely in English with students studying on-campus at New Vision University in Tbilisi, Georgia then three years of clinical rotations in British and Georgian hospitals.

 - This programme is open to graduates who hold a Bachelor’s Degree (BSc) in a science-related field such as Biomedical Science.